 One way to find out how good a VPN service performs is to see how well it can connect to US Netflix.

 Many providers are continually blocked or don’t attempt to connect because of their continuing struggles.

 ExpressVPN Netflix works and keeps on working, and much of it is because of the high numbers of US-based servers they have.

 Even if you can’t connect, you can quickly grab an answer from their 24/7 customer support, and they will help you find the best server.

-For any media streaming experience, ExpressVPN is the top solution because offers the best speeds and the best security, and the ability to bypass any geo-locked content from any country.
+For any media streaming experience, ExpressVPN is the top solution because it offers the best speeds and the best security and the ability to bypass any geo-locked content from any country.

 ExpressVPN allows torrenting on the majority of their servers, and also offers the following to make sure you have the best downloading experience: